-The 5D shoots basic H.264 video at 24/25fps 1080p and 720p60 that you can conform for slow motion, and has a high quality HDMI output for external monitors (always HD).
+The 5D shoots basic H.264 video at 24/25fps 1080p and 720p60 that you can confirm for slow motion, and has a high-quality HDMI output for external monitors (always HD).

 Low light sensitivity is fantastic with useable ISOs up to 6400.